dandalpiaz/drive-music-player/README.md

 ## Todo

-- Space bar for pausing?
+- Space bar for pausing
 - Gapless playback using two audio elements
 - New access token after an hour?
 - Create documentatian on Google API setup, rename app?
 No API key needed?